 While we can’t insulate them from everything, there is some truth to the phrase “you are what you eat” (or listen to or watch in this case).
 While your children might not get the sexual innuendos in the lyrics they are singing, they might be awakening a part of themselves prematurely.
 Although he certainly did not follow his own advice to his son, Solomon three times in the book of Song of Solomon warns the reader to “not awaken love before its time.”
 There is a great lesson there – once awakened, it is hard to put that part of us back.
 Let’s be aware of promoting pseudo-maturity in our children before their God-given time.

-3) Know what they are listening to and watching.
-Turning on the TV or handing over your tablet and walking away may give you a few minutes of peace and quiet to “get things done,” but that free time comes at a heavy price.
+Turning on the TV or handing over your phone and walking away may give you a few minutes of peace and quiet to “get things done,” but that free time comes at a heavy price.
 Intentional parenting in the area of technology and media takes work.
 We need to be diligent in making sure that we are aware of what our children are exposed to and they know that this is our expectation.
 If we set this standard at a young age, our kids will come to expect it when they enter the teen years.
 It is much easier to loosen the reigns than it is to tighten them.

-- All computers, laptops, tablets must be used in a common area (living room, kitchen, family room, etc).
+- All phones, laptops, tablets must be used in a common area (living room, kitchen, family room, etc.)

 “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.”
 1 John 2:15